DiegoOF07/command-line-clue/game/notebook.md

 *Use this space to record your findings and deductions...*

 - I found the Postman on the dock
+- I found the crime scene at the bakery

 Location of the crime is still unknown - the room must have been empty when it happened...